Mary-Rose Papandrea: Career

 Before entering into the world of academia, Papandrea was a law clerk for Associate Justice David H. Souter of the United States Supreme Court.
 She also clerked for Judge Douglas Ginsburg of the U.S. Court of Appeals for the D.C.
 Circuit and Judge John G. Koeltl of the U.S. District Court for the Southern District of New York.
-Additionally, she practiced law at a firm in Washington D.C, where she litigated cases involving privacy, defamation, and employment claims.
+Additionally, she practiced law at Williams & Connolly, LLP in Washington D.C, where she litigated cases involving privacy, defamation, and employment claims.

 Papandrea began her career as a professor at the Boston College Law School.
-Then, for over a decade, she served as the Samuel Ashe Distinguished Professor of Constitutional Law at the University of North Carolina School of Law, where she was also the associate dean for academic affairs and the faculty advisor for the university’s annual First Amendment Law Review symposia.
+Then, for over a decade, she served as the Samuel Ashe Distinguished Professor of Constitutional Law at the University of North Carolina School of Law, where she was also the associate dean for academic affairs, the Judge John J. Parker Distinguished Professor of Law, and the faculty advisor for the university’s annual First Amendment Law Review symposia.
+Also while at UNC, she led the university’s strategic initiative “Promote Democracy” and received the Charles E. Daye Award for Excellence in Service and the Professor S. Elizabeth Gibson Award for Faculty Excellence.
 Papandrea is now the Inaugural Holder of the Burchfield Professorship of First Amendment and Free Speech Law at the George Washington University Law School.

-Papandrea has had her articles published across several law schools, including Stanford University, Duke University, and the University of Chicago in addition to co-writing a textbook entitled Media and the Law, Second Edition.
-She has also spoken and moderated at conferences, podcasts, and events throughout the United States on a range of topics, primarily the First Amendment of the United States Constitution, national security, and citizen journalism.
+Papandrea has had her articles published across several law schools, including Stanford University, Duke University, and the University of Chicago, in addition to co-writing a textbook entitled Media and the Law, Second Edition.
+She has also spoken and moderated at conferences, podcasts, and events throughout the United States on a range of topics, primarily the First Amendment of the United States Constitution, national security, and citizen journalism: the Practising Law Institute Communications Law in the Digital Age conference series, the University of North Carolina School of Law's annual First Amendment Law Review Symposium, and Slate's Amicus podcast, to name a few.

 Additionally, Papandrea is an elected member of the American Law Institute and an advisor to the ALI’s Third Restatement of Torts: Defamation and Privacy.
 She served as the Chair of the American Association of Law Schools Mass Media Law and National Security Law sections and remains on the Executive Committee of both sections, as well as a member of the Editorial Board for the Journal of National Security Law & Policy.